DanielMJones2005/HW10_WebScrape/README.md

  - Mars Facts
     - Visited the Mars Facts webpage
         - https://space-facts.com/mars/
-        - Used Pandas to scrape the table containing facts about the planet
+        - used Pandas to scrape the table containing facts about the planet
             - including Diameter, Mass, etc.
-        - Used Pandas to convert the data to a HTML table string
+        - used Pandas to convert the data to a HTML table string
  - Mars Hemispheres
-        - Visit the USGS Astrogeology site here
+        - visit the USGS Astrogeology site here
             - https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars
         - obtained high resolution images for each of Mar's hemispheres
         - saved both the image url string for the full resolution hemisphere image and